-In the regime $\alpha < \alpha_1(N)$, the desired loop density is achieved by creating further triangles that are independent and far from each other, without sharing nodes.
-For $\alpha > \alpha_1(N)$, in contrast, the desired loop density is achieved by creating triangles that share as many edges as possible.
-This qualitative change appears to be purely entropic, since the latter regime appears for all loop densities as long as the system is large enough, that is even for very small values of m.
+In the regime $\alpha < \alpha_1(N)$, the desired three-cycle density is achieved by creating further triangles that are independent and far from each other, without sharing nodes.
+For $\alpha > \alpha_1(N)$, in contrast, the desired threecycle density is achieved by creating triangles that share as many edges as possible.
+This qualitative change appears to be purely entropic, since the latter regime appears for all cycle densities as long as the system is large enough, that is even for very small values of m.
 Put differently, the transition at $\alpha_1(N)$ does not happen because there are too many triangles which need to share nodes due to of lack of space in the graph, as one might guess initially.
-The transition happens because for a given loop density the number of graphs one can create by 'putting triangles aside' in small clusters is larger than the number of graphs one can create by embedding them in the graph in a non-interacting way.
+The transition happens because for a given three-cycle density the number of graphs one can create by 'putting triangles aside' in small clusters is larger than the number of graphs one can create by embedding them in the graph in a non-interacting way.
 While we cannot prove this assertion rigorously, extensive numerical experiments support this claim.

-We measured the interaction between loops in samples of (4) using the observable $r(\mathbf{A})$ defined in (8).
+We measured the interaction between cycles in samples of (4) using the observable $r(\mathbf{A})$ defined in (8).
 The empirical value $r(\alpha) = \langle r(\mathbf{A}) \rangle$ was measured in all the numerical experiments listed in table 1.
-For values $\alpha > \alpha_1(N)$ we increased the number of AESPL by a factor ten, giving waiting times of $2 \cdot 10^5$ AESPL and intersample intervals of $2 \cdot 10^4$ AESPL.
-In all experiments we observed the same behaviour as shown for the two cases in Figure 5.
-An initial phase of $\langle r(\mathbf{A}) \rangle \approx 3$, indicating non-interacting loops, is followed by a sudden drop to $\langle r(\mathbf{A}) \rangle = r{min}(N) < 1$, indicating interacting loops.
-At the value of α marking this sudden drop, which we defined to be $\alpha_1(N)$, the graph has become clustered in order to achieve the desired loop density.
-This α value coincides precisely with the point where formula (9) stops working, as can be seen in Figure 1.
+For values $\alpha > \alpha_1(N)$ we increased the number of AESPL by a factor ten, giving waiting times of 2×10^5 AESPL and inter-sample intervals of 2×10^4 AESPL.
+For each degree distribution and each size 20 samples were taken.
+In all experiments we observed the same behaviour as shown for the two cases in figure 5.
+An initial phase of $\langle r(\mathbf{A}) \rangle \approx 1/2$, indicating non-interacting cycles, is followed by a sudden drop to $\langle r(\mathbf{A}) \rangle = r{\min}(N) < 1$, indicating interacting cycles.
+At the value of α marking this sudden drop, which we defined to be $\alpha_1(N)$, the graph has become clustered in order to achieve the desired three-cycle density.
+This α value coincides precisely with the point where formula (9) stops working, as can be seen in figure 1.